'Whitey' Bulger lawyers challenge FBI's 700-page informant file

-BOSTON Reputed mob boss James "Whitey" Bulger's lawyers questioned the accuracy of a key piece of evidence in his murder and racketeering trial on Tuesday, seeking to cast doubt on the 700-page informant file that a now-disgraced FBI agent had kept on him.
+BOSTON Lawyers for James "Whitey" Bulger on Tuesday sought to raise doubts about the accuracy of a 700-page informant file - a key piece of evidence in the trial - that a now-disgraced FBI agent had kept on the accused mob boss.

-The attorneys pointed out several times that the agent, John Connolly, is in prison after being convicted on racketeering and murder charges in 2009, and that a federal investigation found that Connolly had falsified some of his reports.

-The reports were part of a file that the FBI developed through the 1970s and '80s when Bulger is accused of murdering or ordering the murder of 19 people.

-Prosecution witnesses this week told jurors about meetings during which Bulger had provided tips on gangland rivals to his Federal Bureau of Investigation handlers, including Connolly.
+The file, developed through the 1970s and '80s when Bulger is accused of murdering or ordering the murder of 19 people, is a core part of the evidence against Bulger.
+Jurors this week heard extensive testimony, based on the file, about meetings during which Bulger provided tips on gangland rivals to his FBI handlers, including John Connolly.

+Bulger's attorneys focused their cross-examination of FBI Special Agent James Marra, who headed the Justice Department probe that lead to Connolly's conviction on murder and racketeering charges, on how the bureau protected "top echelon" informants such as Bulger.

+Bulger, through his attorneys, has denied ever being an FBI informant, arguing that he paid Connolly for information but never provided tips of his own.

-The defendant, whose story had inspired Martin Scorsese's 2006 Academy Award-winning film "The Departed," has pleaded not guilty to all charges and faces the possibility of life in prison if convicted.
+The 83-year-old defendant, whose story inspired Martin Scorsese's 2006 Academy Award-winning film "The Departed," has pleaded not guilty to all charges and faces the possibility of life in prison if convicted.

-On Tuesday, Bulger's attorneys cross-examined FBI Special Agent James Marra, who headed the Justice Department probe that lead to Connolly's conviction on murder and racketeering charges.

 "Can you confirm firsthand that (Bulger) gave any of that information?"
-Henry Brennan, of the Boston law firm Carney & Bassil, asked Marra.
+Bulger attorney Henry Brennan, of the Boston law firm Carney & Bassil, asked Marra.

 "Firsthand?
 No," the agent replied.

-Brennan later asked if the federal government went out of its way to protect informants, getting Marra to admit that "it was clear to me that John Connolly was protecting them."
+"The federal government went out of their way on many occasions to protect their informants, didn't they?"
+Brennan later asked.

+"It was clear to me that John Connolly was protecting them," Marra replied.

+Connolly is currently serving a prison sentence on racketeering and murder charges.
+His former boss, John Morris, is due to take the stand as soon as Tuesday.

+Jurors also heard on Tuesday how Connolly had set up alerts in Justice Department computer systems that ensured he was tipped off whenever another law enforcement agent ran a background check on Bulger.

 "I don't know if it was an enormous incentive, but the agents were encouraged to cultivate informants," Marra said.